mnemnion/loon/notes/clua/semantics.md

 Templates return an `<Environment>`, that in which they've done their work.
 They may also return anything else they want, provided the environment comes first.

+###Template Hygiene

+Hygiene, in the usual sense, would subvert the purpose of template forms.
+The entire intention is to interleave evaluation and tree transformation in a sensible way.

+Templates will make extensive use of implicit gensyms.
+Every anonymous function gets interred in the environment with a gensym, so that it may be referred to in a larger string.
+The gensyms constitute the inner scope, and are set to nil at the end of evaluation, removing them from the closure.

 ## Lists

 The usual approach to a new Lisp is to bootstrap: create linked lists, cons, car and cdr, reverse (for some reason, this is always written early).
 The axiomatic approach, if you will.
 Rich Hickey started with really good data structures.